4 DAYS FROM $1,099

 Note that if you purchase your airfare from Vantage, you’ll be met outside the customs area and the transfer to the ship will be included.
 (If you plan to purchase your own airfare, ask when you reserve about arranging your transfer with Vantage.)

-Located at the juncture of the Oise River and the Seine, Conflans was once a center for barge traffic.
+Arrive in Conflans this morning.
+Located at the juncture of the Oise River and the Seine, the port was once a center for barge traffic.
 Many antique wooden barges have been converted into charming houseboats.
-Active Feature: Join an active walking tour of Conflans.
-Alternatively, choose our optional "Auvers-sur-Oise: Footsteps of Van Gogh" tour, which takes you to scenes painted by the artist during the final months of his life, as well as to the churchyard where he rests in a humble grave next to his beloved brother, Theo.
+Discover more about the region on an optional "Auvers-sur-Oise: Footsteps of Van Gogh" tour, which takes you to scenes painted by the artist during the final months of his life, as well as to the churchyard where he rests in a humble grave next to his beloved brother, Theo.
+Or perhaps you’ll opt to take one of your onboard bikes for a spin, trekking from Conflans to Villa Savoye, along with your expert onboard Concierge should you wish.
+They will point out the Bauhaus architectural highlights and more!

-Cultural Connections: During the afternoon’s cruising, join your Cruise Director in the lounge for a lively French language lesson — pick up a few key words and phrases, then use them on your trip to interact with locals!
-Later, the restaurant’s maitre’d will introduce you to the nuances of French drinking culture.
-Then, after dinner, you're in for taste of old Paris, when a talented troupe comes aboard to perform a high-energy cabaret show, featuring, of course, the can-can.
+Cultural Connections and Culinary Features: During the afternoon’s cruising, join your Cruise Director in the lounge for a lively French language lesson — pick up a few key words and phrases, then use them on your trip to interact with locals!
+Later, your Cruise Director will guide your culinary discoveries, leading a session on French specialties like bread, dairy from Normandy, delicate pastries, along teaching you about with the nuances of French drinking culture.
+Then, after dinner, you're in for taste of old Paris, when a talented troupe comes aboard to perform a high-energy cabaret show, featuring, of course, the cancan.

-Monet’s home and garden in Giverny, apertifs in the village, Navarin of lamb cooking class
+Monet’s home and garden in Giverny, aperitifs in the village, Navarin of lamb cooking class

 Abbey Trail, pipe organ concert in Caudebec-en-Caux cathedral, Normandy apple tart cooking lesson

-We cast off in the afternoon for relaxing cruising down the Seine towards the river mouth on the English Channel.
+Scenic Sailing: We cast off in the afternoon for relaxing cruising down the Seine towards the river mouth on the English Channel.
 Notice the white limestone cliffs — they’re part of the same geologic feature as the famous White Cliffs of Dover, which lie just across the English Channel from Normandy.
-Our destination is the broad Seine Estuary and the historic fishing port of Honfleur.* During our sail, a member of the ship’s culinary staff will demonstrate how to make a scrumptious Normandy apple tart.
+Our destination is the broad Seine Estuary and the historic fishing port of Honfleur.* As you edge closer to this town, a highlight will be the yacht-filled harbor and Honfleur’s famously narrow buildings housing restaurants and cafés.

 Normandy’s D-Day Beaches, American Cemetery, Bayeux or Caen tour choices, and afternoon le goûter snack experience

 Some of the most dramatic moments of the 20th century are today’s focus, as we set out for a full-day tour of the beaches where Allied troops landed on D-Day — June 6, 1944.
+In 2019, France — and the world at large — commemorates the 75th anniversary of these brave troops’ sacrifice, and celebrates the victory that changed the world.
 We’ll drive to the coastal village of Colleville-sur-Mer and the Normandy American Cemetery & Memorial, burial site of nearly 10,000 soldiers.
-Cultural Connection: Take part in a solemn ceremony among the rows of white gravestones in remembrance of American lives lost.
-Then, it's on to the coastal promontory of Pointe du Hoc, site of a German battery that was destroyed by US Rangers who scaled the sea cliff in a daring attack.
-Finally, continue to Omaha Beach, where US Army infantry prevailed in the face of fierce resistance.
-For lunch, enjoy le gouter, a traditional French snacktime, in a local restaurant.
+Cultural Connection: Take part in a solemn ceremony — exclusive to your Vantage group — among the rows of white gravestones in remembrance of American lives lost.
+Then, it's on to the coastal promontory of Pointe du Hoc, site of a German battery that was destroyed by U.S. Rangers who scaled the sea cliff in a daring attack.
+Finally, continue to Omaha Beach, where U.S. Army infantry prevailed in the face of fierce resistance.
+For lunch, enjoy le gouter, a traditional French snack time, in a local restaurant.

 Afterwards, continue your explorations with your choice of tours.
 You may transfer to the town of Bayeux for an English-language audio tour of the remarkable Bayeux Tapestry, a 230-foot embroidered cloth depicting events leading up to the 1066 Norman conquest of England.
 Or, take an excursion to the thought-provoking Caen Peace Memorial — a site dedicated to lasting peace that has what many consider the best World War II museum in France.